Announcements

 Apologies for any inconvience in advance, but on Friday the 25th at 9am we will be switching off the website for several hours will we manage a database upgrade.
 At the same time we will also be updating all MLST and cgMLST assignments to the latest version.
 The task queues will be closed around an hour earlier to allow jobs to complete prior to shutdown.

-As part of the KlebNET consortium we are now hosting the KlebNET curated collection of Klebsiella pneumoniae samples from neonatal sepsis cases.
-The collection has been manually curated by the KlebNET consortium to support research into the microbial genomics of neonatal sepsis, a leading cause of infant mortality in low and middle-income countries.
+As part of the KlebNET consortium we are now hosting the curated collection of Klebsiella pneumoniae samples from neonatal sepsis cases. has been manually curated by the KlebNET consortium to support research into the microbial genomics of neonatal sepsis, a leading cause of infant mortality in low and middle-income countries.

 We identified 7258 Neisseria gonorhoeae samples with duplicate assemblies as a result of a missed filtering step during the last update.
 The extra copies have been removed from the public databases, but will still be accessible for collections that already include them.
 We have also merged the metadata to provide more complete records for those strains, and fixed the Pubmed and DOI links for all N. gonorrhoeae.